SolaceDev/solace-dev-tutorials/src/pages/samples/solace-samples-javascript/request-reply.md

       link: /blob/master/src/basic-samples/BasicReplier/BasicReplier.js
 ---

 This tutorial outlines both roles in the request-response message exchange pattern.
 It will show you how to act as the client by creating a request, sending it and waiting for the response.
 It will also show you how to act as the server by receiving incoming requests, creating a reply and sending it back to the client.
-It builds on the basic concepts introduced in [publish/subscribe tutorial]({{ site.baseurl }}/publish-subscribe).
+It builds on the basic concepts introduced in [publish/subscribe tutorial](../publish-subscribe/).

 ## Assumptions

 This tutorial assumes the following:

-*   You are familiar with Solace [core concepts]({{ site.docs-core-concepts }}){:target="_top"}.
+*   You are familiar with Solace [core concepts](https://docs.solace.com/PubSub-Basics/Core-Concepts.htm).
 *   You have access to Solace messaging with the following configuration details:
     *   Connectivity information for a Solace message-VPN
     *   Enabled client username and password

-One simple way to get access to Solace messaging quickly is to create a messaging service in Solace Cloud [as outlined here]({{ site.links-solaceCloud-setup}}){:target="_top"}.
+One simple way to get access to Solace messaging quickly is to create a messaging service in Solace Cloud [as outlined here](https://www.solace.com/cloud/).
 You can find other ways to get access to Solace messaging below.

 ## Goals